romainl/ctags-patterns-for-javascript/README.md

         $ cd ~/my/cool/stuff
         $ git clone https://github.com/romainl/ctags-patterns-for-javascript.git

-2. In your shell, run the following command to tell Exuberant Ctags to use the options defined in the provided `ctags` file:
+2. In your shell, run the following command to tell Exuberant Ctags to use the options defined in the provided `ctagsrc` file:

-        $ echo "--options=~/my/cool/stuff/ctags-patterns-for-javascript/ctags" >> ~/.ctags
+        $ echo "--options=~/my/cool/stuff/ctags-patterns-for-javascript/ctagsrc" >> ~/.ctags

-   with `~/my/cool/stuff/ctags-patterns-for-javascript/ctags` being your actual path, of course.
+   with `~/my/cool/stuff/ctags-patterns-for-javascript/ctagsrc` being your actual path, of course.

 3. Use this command to generate a `tags` file at the root of your JavaScript project:

         $ ctags -R .

-If for some reason the above instructions sound like Klingon to you, just copy the content of [this file](https://raw.githubusercontent.com/romainl/ctags-patterns-for-javascript/master/ctags) and paste it *into* your own `~/.ctags` file.
+If for some reason the above instructions sound like Klingon to you, just copy the content of [this file](https://raw.githubusercontent.com/romainl/ctags-patterns-for-javascript/master/ctagsrc) and paste it *into* your own `~/.ctags` file.
 If that file doesn't exist, create it.

 ## Tags